profvjreddi/homepage/content/blog/internships-support-not-define.md

 While there are still industry labs doing excellent fundamental research, the pressure to hit near term goals is intense and growing.
 Sure, every lab starts off saying we want to be pioneers, but the reality is that things are changing faster, especially in AI, and the economic pressures are real.

-### The Changing Landscape of Industry Research
+### The Changing Reality of Industry Research

 It's worth understanding the history here, because it reveals a clear trend.
 (For deeper reading, see Jon Gertner's [The Idea Factory](https://www.amazon.com/Idea-Factory-Great-American-Innovation/dp/1594203288) on Bell Labs' rise and fall ([NYT review](https://www.nytimes.com/2012/03/20/books/the-idea-factory-by-jon-gertner.html)), and this [Atlantic article on the decline of corporate research](https://www.theatlantic.com/technology/archive/2018/11/diminishing-returns-science/570664/).)

 **Bell Labs** was the gold standard of industrial research for decades.
 They gave researchers incredible freedom, long time horizons, and the space to pursue fundamental questions.
 This produced the transistor, Unix, the laser, information theory, and nine Nobel Prizes.
 But Bell Labs as a pure research institution no longer exists.
 It was gradually dismantled as AT&T faced competitive pressures and couldn't justify long term research without immediate commercial application.

-**Microsoft Research** followed a similar trajectory.
+**Microsoft Research** followed a similar path.
 In the 1990s and 2000s, it was a haven for researchers who wanted academic style freedom with industry resources.
 They published prolifically in top venues and tackled foundational problems.
 But even MSR has evolved.
 While still excellent, there's now much more emphasis on impact to Microsoft products and tighter integration with engineering teams.
 The purely exploratory research groups have shrunk.

 **DeepMind** was founded with the explicit mission to solve intelligence and make breakthrough scientific contributions.
 They've achieved remarkable things: AlphaGo, AlphaFold, and fundamental contributions to reinforcement learning.
 But even DeepMind is transitioning.
 Publishing papers is becoming quite challenging for researchers there.
 The pressure to contribute to Google's products and demonstrate business value has increased significantly.